 We all know fonts are the way text appears, but they’re so much more than that.
-When you open a Word document, font is one of the settings you tweak before submitting your document.
-Not sure which font to submit your English paper in?
+When you open a Word document, the font is one of the settings you tweak before submitting your material.
+Not sure which font to provide your English paper in?
 Times New Roman is the default.
 Yet, why is this?
-There are reasons as to why certain fonts are used in certain situations, and although we may be subconsciously aware of this, the facts can’t lie.
+There are reasons as to why specific fonts are used in certain situations, and although we may be subconsciously aware of this, the facts can’t lie.

 Not sold yet?
 Keep reading.

 Let’s start with a short exercise just to set you up for my claim.